Frivox1/coin_control/README.md

 ## Introduction

-Coin Control is a centralised platform designed to help you manage all your accounts.
+Coin Control is a centralized platform designed to help you manage all your accounts.
 The application allows you to keep track of your finances effortlessly, using graphical representations for greater financial control and insight.
+Currently, it does not support viewing transaction history, but this feature is planned to be added soon.

 ## Features